Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Drinking tea| ©CocinaViajera

 One of the institutions par excellence when it comes to five o'clocktea.
-Such is its fame that you have to book weeks in advance and there are daily shifts at 11:30, 13:30, 15:30, 17:30 and 19:30.
-You can choose between enjoying tea and sweets in the elegant lounge or on the spectacular terrace.
-Be warned, however, that the Ritz London is not exactly cheap, about 75 pounds per person, which at the exchange rate is more than 80 euros, and you are required to be well dressed.
+Such is its fame that you have to book weeks in advance and there are daily shifts.
+Be warned, however, that the Ritz Hotel in London is not exactly cheap.

 Fortnum and Mason

 A mid-priced option is the Fortnum and Mason department store.
-Located on Piccadilly Street, there are several tea shops inside.
-The most recommended is Diamond Jubilee Tea Salon on the fourth floor.
-As well as tasting tea, there are also shops where you can buy products related to this tradition.
-It is said that these stores are the ones that supplied tea to the Queen of England.
+Inside, there are several cafés for tea.
+The most recommended is Diamond Jubilee Tea Salon.
+It is said that these warehouses are the ones that supplied tea to the Queen of England.

 Bea's of Bloomsbury

 If you want to go cheap, the Bea's of Bloomsbury chain has shops all over London.
-Nicely decorated and with a wide variety of teas and accompaniments, it is one of the best value for money options in London.
-Of course in London there are thousands of other alternatives to enjoy the tradition of five o'clock tea to suit all budgets and tastes.
+Nicely decorated and with a wide variety of teas and accompaniments.

 St George's Day celebrations in Trafalgar Square| ©David Holt